namtoki/English/03_usage_verb.md

 - [idiom] let A know:                   I must `let my wife know` when I'll be home.
 - [idiom] make a difference:            They are fresh, unique, and have `made a huge difference` for me.
 - [idiom] make it a rule to V:          She `makes it a rule to` dispense with evening.
+- [idiom] preside over:                 で司会を務める
 - [idiom] put O on hold:                We are going to `put this project on hold`. / Can you `put it on hold`?
 - [idiom] take care V-ing:              We hope to `wrap up` the negotiations at the next meeting.
 - [idiom] take the plunge and V:
 - [idiom] take ~~~ off:                 `take time off` / `take a day off`
 - [idiom] usually end up V-ing:         I `usually end up` getting fast food.
+- [idiom] weigh A versus B:             S are weighing the advantages of merging with its subsidiary versus the benefits of remaining a separate entity.
 - [idiom] would've thought that S V:    I `would've thought that` he'd hate dancing at a club.
-- [idiom] depreciate in value:          価値が下がる
-- [idiom] appreciate in value:          価値が上がる
 - [preposition] choose A `over` B:        A より B を選ぶ
 - [preposition] exit `(from/out of)`:     exit a door / exit from a door / exit out of a door
 - [preposition] inform A `of` B: